-How to check and test the pulse generators on a TI Honda CX500, GL500, CX650, GL650
+How to check and test the resistance of the pulse generators on a TI Honda CX500, GL500, CX650, GL650

 Here is how to check the resistance of the pulse generators – also referred to as the timing pickups – on a Honda CX500, GL500, CX650, GL650, GL700, CX400 or GL400 motorcycle.
 This is only applicable to those vehicles equipped with the transistorised ignition (TI) – CDI bikes (’78-81 CX500s) do not have these components.
 For this you need a multimeter!
 Find the end of the wires coming from the pulse generators and emerging from the pickup cover – if you’re doing a triple or quadruple bypass they’ll be easy to find at the back of the motor: